Home » The Best of Croatia Small Group Tour From Zagreb to Dubrovnik

 In between you will explore the wonderful waterfalls and lakes that make up the Plitvice Lakes National Park.

-If you choose to, you can pop over to Hvar island with its fairy-tale-like town of the same name.
+You will pop over to Hvar island with its fairy-tale-like town of the same name.

 Alternatively go and see the medieval arched bridge of Mostar and the city’s wonderful Koski Mehmed-Pasha Mosque Minaret.